xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Voice Synthesis:** A Text-to-Speech (TTS) module is integrated using the `gemini-2.5-flash-preview-tts` model, allowing the AI to generate a spoken voice for its final synthesized answers.
     *   **Video Generation Agent (Modalities Lab):** The `ModalitiesLab` component and `generateVideo` service function are operational, integrating `veo-3.1-fast-generate-preview` to create video from text prompts.
 The UI correctly handles API key selection, generation state, and video playback.
     *   **Multi-modal Sensory Input (Audio & Video):** The client-side logic for real-time video frame streaming is complete.
 The system can capture frames from the live video feed and send them as image blobs to the Gemini Live API session, enabling true multi-modal conversations.
-*   **Future Work:**
-    1.  **Enhance Creative Generation:**
-        *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.

 ---
 ### Phase 11: Deep Analysis & Insight Generation - ✅ Complete